 - stimulates peristalsis and helps combat constipation;

-Although ginseng can bring enormous benefits to the body, its active ingredients should by no means be abused.
-Excessive consumption of ginseng coffee, in fact, can lead to intestinal disorders, cause anxiety, and cause cardiovascular disorders.
+Although ginseng can bring enormous benefits to the body, its active ingredients should not be abused.
+Excessive consumption of ginseng coffee can, in fact, lead to intestinal disorders, cause anxiety, and cause cardiovascular disorders.

-Furthermore, people suffering from autoimmune diseases, metabolic conditions or bleeding disorders should avoid the substance.
+In addition, people suffering from autoimmune diseases, metabolic conditions or bleeding disorders should avoid the very substance.

-It has to be said that ginseng coffee contains a minimal amount of ginseng powder, so side effects are very rare.
+It has to be said that ginseng coffee contains a minimal amount of ginseng powder so side effects are very sporadic.
 But let’s see what annoyances are associated with excessive ginseng consumption.

 Many people wonder whether coffee can have negative effects on the body.
 In particular, doubts relate to diabetes and high blood pressure, but another frequent question is whether or not ginseng coffee can be addictive.